AndreSlavescu/Haskell-CV/README.md

-# Haskell-Libs
+# Haskell-CV

-A collection of programs for haskell
+A computer vision library built in Haskell